 The first Festival in 1981.

-Six days of brilliant classical, jazz and world music with internationally acclaimed performers and a nine-day exhibition featuring some of the finest art and ceramics in the South West.
+Six days of brilliant classical, jazz and world music with internationally acclaimed performers and an exhibition featuring some of the finest art and ceramics in the South West.